madgik/exareme2/README.md

 1) Add its UDFs to udf.sql file
 2) Add its lib to algorithms folder
-3) Add an [algorithm name].py file to algorithms folder which returns the sql query for each step of the algorithm
+3) Add an [algorithm name].py file to algorithms folder which returns the sql query for each step of the algorithm and defines the dataflows.
+Note that since the way that the dataflow is imported into the system is the worse for the time, the functions calls in dataflow function have to be exactly the same as in the examples (the name of the parameters).
 4) Update schema.json file accordingly

 <br>